 \subsection{Wet material models}

-Several ways have been proposed to represent wet materials in the literature, which can be grouped into three types: Monte Carlo rendering models on particle shapes, medium-based models, and surface-based BRDFs.
+Several groups of approaches have been proposed in the literature for representing wet materials, explicit simulations on randomly generated particles, medium-based models and surface-based BRDFs.

-In the first group, two typical methods treat individual powder particle as a sphere~\cite{Peltoniemi1992} or an ellipsoid \cite{Kimmel:07} and then perform Monte Carlo simulation on a set of particles.
-These methods can achieve high-fidelity renderings, but are too computationally expensive.
-Similar to Kimmel et al.~\shortcite{Kimmel:07}, we also model each particle with an ellipsoid and have similar physical parameters as their model.
-However, we simplify the light transport within a particle with a fitted phase function and derive a lightweight BSDF rather than a random walk among the particles.
+Methods in the first category represent individual particle as a sphere~\cite{Peltoniemi1992} or a prolate spheroid~\cite{Kimmel:07}, and then perform Monte Carlo simulations on randomly generated particles.
+These methods are computationally expensive and designed for specific material (e.g., sand).

-Jensen et al.~\shortcite{Jensen1999} capture the wetness of materials with a combined surface and subsurface model, leveraging a two-term Henyey-Greenstein (HG) phase function to approximate the scattering of particles.
-Their method provides convincing results.
-However, as their method lacks physical-meaning parameters, they tweak the HG parameter manually for control.
-Also, it has been pointed out that the powdered materials can not be represented by continuous RTE by several works~\cite{Hapke2008, HAPKE1999565, SHKURATOV1999235}.
-Instead, these works replace the original RTE with modified ones by including a porosity parameter.
-Despite their ability to represent porosity, they can not handle wet materials.
-All these medium-based approaches need volumetric path tracing, leading to numerous time costs.
-Several methods~\cite{Moon2007,Meng2015,muller2016} have been proposed for simulating the light transport for visible discrete particles, which are out of our scope.
+In the second category, Jensen et al.~\shortcite{Jensen1999} capture the saturation of materials using a combined surface and subsurface model, leveraging a two-term Henyey-Greenstein (HG) phase function to approximate the scattering of particles.
+While their method produces convincing results, it lacks physically meaningful parameters, requiring manual adjustments of the HG parameter for control.
+Meanwhile, other studies~\cite{Hapke2008, HAPKE1999565, SHKURATOV1999235} introduce a porosity parameter by modifying the original RTE.
+However, these medium-based approaches rely on volumetric path tracing, which results in significant computational costs.
+Additionally, several other methods~\cite{Moon2007, Meng2015, muller2016} have been proposed for simulating light transport in visible discrete particles, but these fall outside the scope of our work.